cloudgenera/cloud-questions-web-plugin/README.md

-## CloudGenera "CloudDemand" Plugin
+# CloudGenera "CloudDemand" Plugin

-### Overview
+## Overview

 CloudDemand is a web service that leverages CloudGenera’s powerful CloudRank™ analytics engine to make decisions about available cloud options, on-the-fly.

-Through a series of simple inputs, CloudDemand maps application use cases (ie. Candidates) to permutations of size, scale, service level and security considerations (ie. Scenarios), and produces a ranked output of recommended service provider options.
+Through a series of simple questions, CloudDemand maps application use cases (ie. Candidates) to permutations of size, scale, service level and security considerations (ie. Scenarios), and produces a ranked output of recommended service provider options.

-Because CloudDemand is completely API driven, you have complete flexibility in deciding how to customize the "look-and-feel" of your CloudDemand front-end experience.
+Because CloudDemand is API driven, you have complete flexibility in deciding how to customize the "look-and-feel" of your CloudDemand front-end experience.
 Several examples are provided, but feel free to customize, modify, and pick apart our code in whatever way best suits your need.

 ![clouddemand-screenshot1](https://user-images.githubusercontent.com/13589229/33610199-c3ee185c-d998-11e7-8cb6-03c50d6add4f.png)

 ![clouddemand-screenshot2](https://user-images.githubusercontent.com/13589229/33610200-c3fe7cf6-d998-11e7-92c1-a3ebbcc747b3.png)

-### Requirements
+## Requirements

 1. You must have a valid CloudGenera API key to use the CloudDemand plugin.
 If you do not have a valid API key, please contact your CloudGenera account representative to obtain one.

 2. You must have the ability to create several API endpoints, which are:
   - Accessible from your CloudDemand installation (whether standalone or inline)
-  - Able to communicate with external API endpoints
+  - Able to communicate with external CloudGenera API endpoints

-### What's in the box?
+## What's in the box?

 | Filename | Description |
 | -------- | ----------- |